-Modified live versions of some of the "core" vaccines mentioned above (distemper, hepatitis and parvovirus for dogs; panleucopenia for cats) are almost universally accepted to be able to provide very long lasting protection, for well over 3 years, and possibly for life.
-This assumes the vaccine has been properly transported, stored and administered to a healthy animal.
+Modified live versions of some of the "core" vaccines mentioned above (canine distemper, hepatitis and parvovirus for dogs; panleucopenia for cats) are almost universally accepted to provide very long lasting protection, for well over 3 years, and possibly for life.
+This assumes that vaccine has been properly transported, stored and administered to a healthy animal and that, in puppies and kittens, interfering maternal antibodies have waned sufficiently so that the animal can be successfully immunized by the vaccine.

-Vaccines against the feline respiratory viruses (herpesvirus and calicivirus) provide relatively poor protection, but one expertly-conducted study has shown that substantial levels of protection can persist for at least 7.5 years.
-It is human nature to believe that a relatively poor vaccine can be improved by administering it more frequently.
-However, depending on the problem(s) with the vaccine, this is not necessarily the case.
-For example, a major problem with feline calicivirus vaccines is that the vaccinal strain may not cross-protect against the prevalent strain in your neighbourhood.
-More frequent vaccination against the wrong strain will probably provide no benefit.
+Vaccines against the feline respiratory viruses (herpesvirus and calicivirus) provide relatively poor protection, but one expertly-conducted study has shown that substantial levels of protection can persist for at least 7.5 years (Scott and Geissinger 1997, 1999).
+It is not necessarily the case that a poor vaccine can be improved by administering it more frequently.
+For example, a major problem with feline calicivirus vaccines is that the strain in the vaccine (usually it is just one) may not cross-protect against the prevalent strains in a particular recipient's home neighbourhood (Pedersen et al 2000).
+More frequent vaccination against the wrong strain will provide little or no benefit.

-It is generally held that available vaccines against leptospirosis, bordetellosis and feline chlamydiosis induce relatively short-lived immunity, in some cases for less than a full year.
-The duration of immunity provided by canine parainfluenza virus vaccines has proved more difficult to determine precisely.
-If protection against these diseases is considered necessary for a particular patient, then revaccination every 6-12 months, or shortly before periods of high risk, is recommended.
+It is generally held that available vaccines against leptospirosis, bordetellosis and feline chlamydophilosis induce relatively short-lived immunity, in some cases for less than a full year.
+The duration of immunity provided by canine parainfluenza virus vaccines has proved more difficult to determine precisely but may be shorter than 3 years.
+If protection against these infections is considered necessary for a particular patient, then revaccination every 6-12 months, or shortly before periods of high risk, is recommended.

-Many New Zealand dogs and cats receive only long-lasting "core" vaccines.
-If, in the future, manufacturers' label recommendations change to recommend much longer revaccination intervals, there is the potential that some animals will not be examined at practices every year because their owners will not be 'triggered' to bring them in by the need for revaccination.
-Annual visits to the veterinarian are easy to remember; biennial, triennial or even less frequent revaccination recommendations may be confusing and difficult for clients to remember.
+Many Australian dogs and cats receive only long-lasting "core" vaccines.
+If, in the future, all manufacturers' label recommendations change to recommend much longer revaccination intervals, there is the potential that some animals will not be examined at practices every year because their owners will not be 'triggered' to bring them in by the need for revaccination.
+Annual visits to the veterinarian are easy to remember.
+Biennial, triennial or even less frequent revaccination recommendations may be confusing and difficult for clients to remember.
 Clients may be more easily lost to follow-up by practices.
-Understandably, some veterinarians find these prospects very worrying and are concerned that there will be a consequent overall decline in the quality of health care enjoyed by pets and working dogs.
+Understandably, some veterinarians find these prospects very worrying and are concerned that there will be a consequent overall decline in the quality of health enjoyed by pets and working dogs.

-To combat these potential adverse effects, practices should vigorously market the professional skills of their veterinary staff and-if they are persuaded it provides a tangible health benefit to their patients-promote to their clients the advantages of an annual health check of each animal.
-Underplaying the importance of vaccination and emphasising the potential benefits of a thorough, expert clinical examination and professional consultation would seem sensible, even if changes to revaccination practices are not contemplated for the immediate future.
+To combat these potential adverse effects, practices should vigorously market the professional skills of their veterinary staff and-if they are persuaded it provides a tangible health benefit to their patients-promote to their clients the advantages of frequent (for example, annual) health checks of each animal.
+Underplaying the importance of vaccination and emphasising the potential benefits of a thorough, expert clinical examination and professional consultation would seem sensible, even if changes to revaccination practices are not contemplated by practice staff in the immediate future.